ZachVeenstra/TheTuringTrio/docs/software_requirements_specification.md

 # Non-functional Requirements

 1. Accessibility
-    1. The app must be available on the latest version of iOS (17).
+    1. The app shall be available on the latest version of iOS (17).
 		2. The app shall be avalible to any iOS user who downloaded the app.
 		3. The app shall not be avalible to anyone who does not have the iOS.